stub22/banquo/README.md

 ### Container Build and Launch

-Docker compose is configured to build and launch two containers:  One for Banquo, and one for an in-memory Cockroach DB instance.
+Docker compose is configured to assemple and launch two containers:  One for Banquo, and one for an in-memory Cockroach DB instance.

+Best practice is to build+pull the images first, using:

+  * `docker compose pull`
+    * This will pull the Cockroach DB image.
+You can ignore any errors about the Banquo image.

+  * `docker compose build`
+    * This will build the Banquo Scala image.

-Start and stop this combined container setup using:
+Then you can start and stop the combined container setup using:

 `docker compose up`

-and
+and, from another window

 `docker compose down`

-Three services will be exposed to the host machine and its network:
+While the containers are running, three services will be exposed to the host machine and its network:

  1. Banquo service at http://localhost:8499/
  2. Cockroach web console at http://localhost:8199/